Linting and Formatting

 - "*.yaml"

-.conftest.policies[] supports many options of the conftest test command.
+.conftest.policies[] supports most options of the conftest test command:

 conftest: